drorlab/pensa/docs/tut-3-featurization.rst

 Here we featurize the top 2 most probable water sites (top_waters = 2).
 Orientation of the waters (water_data - spherical coordinates [radians]) is a timeseries distribution.
 When water is not present at the site, the orientation is recorded as 10000.0 to represent an empty state.
-If write=True, we can visualise the pocket occupancies on the reference structure in a pdb file with pocket occupancy saved as b_factors.
+By specifying an name to write data out with in the argument - out_name, we can visualise the pocket occupancies on the reference structure in a pdb file with pocket occupancy saved as b_factors.

 You must specify the water model for writing out the grid. options include: